hongtaoh/hongtaoh.github.io/content/en/blog/2020-05-23-how-to-completely-uninstall-homebrew-from-a-mac.md

 toc: false
 ---

-My Macbook Air is pretty old[^1], so I cannot put up with any useless files that take up a lot of space on my laptop.
+My Macbook Air is pretty old[^1], so I cannot put up with any useless files that take up a lot of space.

 When installed, Homebrew takes up over 400MB.
 That's a lot of space, at least for me.

 I installed Homebrew and then I wanted to delete it.
 So I went to `/usr/local/bin/`.
 I was lost.
 I couldn't know which files to delete.
-Since `/usr/local/bin/` is a hidden folder in Mac, I don't want to mess up with it.
-However, my urge to delete files I don't need to use was so strong that I ended up delete a lot of files except for `bin` in this folder[^2].
+Since `/usr/local/bin/` is a hidden folder on Mac, I don't want to mess up with it.
+However, my urge to delete files I don't need to use was so strong that I ended up deleting all files except for `bin` in this folder[^2].

 Out of idol curiosity, and a desire to make sure I didn't delete any important files, I want to check what files will be created when I install Homebrew.